 In a nut shell, pasteurized milk has been heated to kill live enzymes plus good, possibly bad, bacteria to increase its shelf life.
 Homogenized milk has been essentially, blasted through a screen to break up the milk molecules to keep them from separating into cream-on-top milk, and to mix all the dead enzymes and bacteria up so they don’t sink to the bottom and make the milk unattractive to drink.

 I could talk about the benefits of raw milk verses processed milk literally until the cows come home but this is an article about how to make cottage cheese.
 If you continue reading with the intentions of not making cottage cheese, I guarantee you will still learn something you didn’t know.

-At Kumu Aina, we have a one milking cow on the farm and two heifers.
+At Kumu Aina, we have currently three milking cows on the farm and one heifer.
 A heifer is a bovine who hasn’t had a calf, once they have calved you can officially call them a cow.
-Since our cows are either pregnant or in the process of getting pregnant, I will call them cows.

 My cheese making experience is limited to raw milk and I have never tried to make dairy products with anything else.